Theory and Background

 \[ \kappa_\mathrm{cut} = \frac{2\pi}{ 2\min\{ [\max(h_y, h_z, 0.3h_{\max}) + 0.1 d_w], h_{\max} \} } \]

-The enforcement of the boundary condition is identical to the blasius inflow; it weakly enforces velocity, with the option of weakly enforcing either density or temperature using the the -weakT flag.
+The enforcement of the boundary condition is identical to the blasius inflow; it weakly enforces velocity, with the option of weakly enforcing either density or temperature using the -weakT flag.

 Initialization Data Flow